 Coordinator Ellie Sugden Opens in new window

-Description This unit utilises a problem-based learning approach to explore assessment, management and measurement of change in complex cases of communication and mealtime disorder in children.
+Description This subject utilises a problem-based learning approach to explore assessment, management and measurement of change in complex cases of communication and mealtime disorder in children.
 Authentic case scenarios of paediatric clients will encourage students to integrate theoretical knowledge, clinical reasoning, and practical speech pathology skills to plan and evaluate approaches to working with children, their families and the communities in which they live.
 Individual, targeted and universal intervention strategies will be addressed within the context of collaborative, family centred philosophy.

 School Health Sciences

 Student Contribution Band HECS Band 2 10cp

 Check your HECS Band contribution amount via the Fees page.

 Level Undergraduate Level 3 subject

 Restrictions Students must be enrolled in the 4763 Bachelor of Speech Pathology or 4764 Bachelor of Speech Pathology (Honours)